Subargument Argumentation Frameworks: Separating Direct Conflict from Structural Dependency: Subargument Argumentation Frameworks and Structure-sensitive Semantics

+This section shows that explicit structural information can be incorporated into abstract argumentation by minimally extending Dung’s framework, yielding a \emph{structure-sensitive semantics} while preserving its fixed-point characterisation.

-Although the structure-sensitive semantics resolves the grounding and propagation issues identified earlier, it raises a further question: if these structural distinctions are semantically meaningful, can they be faithfully recovered once structure is abstracted away?
-The next section shows that the answer is negative.
+Although this semantics resolves the grounding and propagation issues identified earlier, a natural question arises: can these structural distinctions be recovered once structure is abstracted away?
+The next section shows that they cannot.

+Complete semantics serves as the basis for other standard Dung-style semantics in SAFs.
+Preferred and stable semantics are defined in the usual way from admissible sets, using the structure-sensitive notion of defence.